petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/api-builder.md

 1. While [creating an endpoint](#creating-and-managing-endpoints), select the POST method.

 1. Select the *Scope* for your endpoint based on your object's scope.
-Endpoints can be scoped for the Instance(Company) or a Site.
+Endpoints can be scoped for the instance (Company) or a site.

 1. Enter the *Path* you want to use in your endpoint.